Proven-Paradox/shaper-system/Handbook.md

 Cost: 6 MP
 Damage: x3 (Almighty)
 Effect: Using this Attack consumes your [Charge](#charged) Advantage.
 You cannot use this Attack if you are not Charged.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 7 MP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: Attacking with an extremely powerful projectile after preparing.
 This could represent the release of a powerful experimental firearm, launching powerful ki bullets, or similar attacks.

 #### Volley